 I would watch videos of other successful YouTubers and they all shared that they too had started off with just a few subscribers and then eventually those one here and two there started to add up.

-Now I have over 700 subscribers and 47,000 views on my The Life Of A Writer channel.
+Now I have almost 12,000 subscribers and over 611,000 views on my The Life Of A Writer channel.

 Be grateful for your small community at first.
 Those will be the people that help to get the word out about your books.